jackycamp/convoy/README.md

 # Convoy

-This project demonstrates how one might achieve elixir node clustering on Railway's infrastructure.
-Both manually and automatically through node discovery and internal dns queries.
+This project demonstrates how one can achieve elixir node clustering on Railway's infrastructure both manually and automatically through node discovery and internal dns queries.

 I've cooked up a basic UI that renders some elixir "shells".
 Consider them virtual shells for the elixir nodes in our Railway environment and all on the same private internal network.

-Below, we're manually connecting the nodes using `Node.connect/1`.
+In the clip below, we're manually connecting the nodes using `Node.connect/1`.

 https://github.com/user-attachments/assets/458797d5-807a-46cb-b6c1-1de4309d1f97

 [or check it out on yt](https://youtu.be/JZABhEIZkko)

-And here, we spin up some new nodes, wait for them to deploy, and see them connect automatically!!
+And in this clip, we spin up some new nodes, wait for them to deploy, and see them connect automatically!!

 https://github.com/user-attachments/assets/ab1a363f-d636-4fc2-b706-11c24f6ff363